 The foremost step is to develop a compelling argument explaining why the practice must move away from the status quo.
 The argument must also shed light on the sense of urgency as to why the change must occur immediately.
 Rethinking about the reason also helps you clear the air at the practice as you provide appropriate information to partners and employees making everyone understand why going into this new realm of change is the preferred alternative to the existing situation.

-For successful implementation of change it is important to assemble an appropriate set of people.
-There are certain variables that one must consider while narrowing down to a team like talent, skill, experience and levels of influence at hand.
+For the successful implementation of change, it is important to assemble an appropriate set of people.
+There are certain variables that one must consider while narrowing down to a team like talent, skill, experience, and levels of influence at hand.
 Sometimes, when the internal resources fall insufficient a radiologist can always resort to recruiting consultants and making additional hiring from outside.

 Networks help you build the credibility that's essential as a key influencer for change.
 A radiology practice can benefit greatly from the network structure built by the efforts of the team and can help the radiologist and his team to cope with the change in better ways.